-CI5.I Encourage the identification, protection and interpretation of Allen County's archaeological sites and the cultural heritage that these sites represent.
+CI5.I Promote the identification, protection and interpretation of Allen County's archaeological sites and the cultural heritage that these sites represent.

 Allen County has an archaeological heritage that shows much evidence of prehistoric peoples and early settlers in what would become Fort Wayne and Allen County.
 Currently, archaeologists have identified and documented more than 2,080 prehistoric and historic archaeological sites in Allen County.
-There are more recorded sites than any other county in Indiana.
+These are more recorded sites than any other county in Indiana.
+Support of the IPFW Archaeological Survey and continued updates to existing archaeological data is necessary.
 The location and protection of archaeological resources should be considered when determining future growth and development.
-Fort Wayne and Allen County may support efforts to promote awareness and education about the prehistoric- and historic-archaeological resources of Allen County.
+Fort Wayne and Allen County should support efforts to promote awareness and education about the prehistoric- and historic-archaeological resources of Allen County.